ktaletsk/cwl-airflow-compose/README.md

 ## Configuration and Installation

-First, make sure that each containers can access persistant data via volumes.
+    + First, make sure that each containers can access persistant data via volumes.
 These specify locations in your local filesystem, managed by Docker.
         + Navigate to the .env to specify the location of your storage folders

-Note: Other changes can be made inside of the Dockerfile in the cwl_airflow folder (for instance, author names and description etc.)

-*** MAY NOT BE NECESSARY ***

-If problems arise with missing folder errors, try the following...

-Make sure that the folder locations are specefied inside airflow.cfg.
-+ Navigate to airflow.cfg and include/update the parameters, at the bottom of the document, which specify the folder locations.
+    + If encountering problems with folder location, make sure that the folder locations are specefied inside airflow.cfg.
+Navigate to airflow.cfg and include/update the parameters, at the bottom of the document, which specify the folder locations.
 After updating the file, copy the file back into the webserver container where it is used to initialize airflow and its many parameters.

 Use the command